by Tammy Taylor~

 Of course finding fresh ginger may be an issue shopping out here in the boondocks.
 So the next time RancherMan & I went to ‘the big city’ I stopped in a Sprouts market and found a large fresh ginger root & a bottle of organic, raw, unfiltered ACV for under $5.
 Score!
 If you make this drink you’ll also need 16-oz grolsch-style bottles with the wire & ball stoppers, I found some on Amazon *here.

-My friend said that after mixing the drink you should seal the bottles & leave them on the counter for 2-3 days to allow it to carbonate, then move the sealed bottles to the refrigerator to slow or stop the carbonation process.
-Even though the carbonation process slows to a crawl when refrigerated, she cautioned that when opening these bottles you should open slowly at the sink and only when the beverage is very cold to prevent explosions or the drink foaming out of the bottle and making a mess.
+My friend said that after mixing the drink you should seal the bottles & leave them on the counter for 2-3 days to allow it to carbonate.
+After that time you move the sealed bottles to the refrigerator to slow or stop the carbonation process.
+Even though the carbonation process slows to a crawl when refrigerated, she cautioned that when opening these bottles you should open slowly at the sink.
+And only when the beverage is very cold to prevent explosions or the drink foaming out of the bottle and making a mess.

 Playing With The Recipe